ran-isenberg/aws-lambda-handler-cookbook/docs/best_practices/metrics.md

 ## Usage in Handler
-The metrics is a singleton which is defined under the utility folder **service.utils.infra.py** and imported in the handler.
+The metrics is a singleton which is defined under the utility folder **service.utils.observability.py** and imported in the handler.

 ## Blog Reference
 Read more about the importance of the business KPis and metrics in my blog.
 Click [**HERE**](https://www.ranthebuilder.cloud/post/aws-lambda-cookbook-elevate-your-handler-s-code-part-3-business-domain-observability){:target="_blank" rel="noopener"}

-## More details
+## More Details
 You can find more information at the official documentation.
 Go to [https://awslabs.github.io/aws-lambda-powertools-python/latest/core/metrics/](https://awslabs.github.io/aws-lambda-powertools-python/latest/core/metrics/){:target="_blank" rel="noopener"}